justinchoi001/liferay-learn-0/commerce/user-guide/customers/account-management/creating-a-new-account-group/README.md

     <img src="./images/01.png" width="700px">

 1. Click the _Add Entry_ button.
 1. Check the boxes for every Account to be included in the _US East Coast_ Account Group.
-(In this example, there is only one account (Acme International) that was created in the [Creating Accounts](/../accounts-management/creating-accounts/README.md) article.)
+(In this example, there is only one account (Acme International) that was created in the [Creating a New Account](../creating-a-new-account/README.md) article.)

     <img src="./images/02.png" width="700px">